lawrencecandilas/serenity-castle/README.md

 It was tested on GZDoom 1.8.1 during development and works well on the above system; it does not load or run in any DOS version (at least not DOOM2.EXE, DOOM2P.EXE or BOOM).

 It was designed with the Brtual Doom mod in mind, but it's not required.
-It runs slowly on the above development system, but on a modern system you shouldn't have any problems.
+With Brutal Doom v19 enabled, it runs slowly on the above development system, and gets unplayable in parts, but on a modern system you shouldn't have any problems.

-You will want to enable freelook; you can enable if you want, it will not help you very much.
+You will want to enable freelook because verticality is definitely a factor in this map.
+You can enable/use jumping/crouching if you want but it will not help you very much.

 ## Hints